mklemm/jaxb-xpath-evaluator/README.md

-# jxpath-object-formatter
+# jaxb-jxpath-evaluator
-Thin wrapper for apache commons-jxpath to provide a simple interface for creating string representations of objects using XPath expressions.

-This uses a [patched version](http://github.com/mklemm/commons-jxpath) of apache commons-jxpath to allow for XPath expressions that use the XML names of JAXB-serializable objects instead of pure java bean property names, so this module ist best used with the JAXB XJC plugin [jaxb-format-plugin](http://github.com/mklemm/jaxb-format-plugin).
+Evaluates XPath expressions on JAXB-serializable objects.
+This implementation - other than jxpath-object-formatter - uses the standard JAXB, JAXP and XPath APIs to evaluate the XPath.
+This is somewhat slower than the JXPath approach, but much more accurate and reliable, since XPath is actually evaluated on he XML representation of the JAXB objects, which will of course have to be at least partially serialized to a DOM tree, whereas JXPath works directly on the beans in memory.

 Specify the class
-    com.kscs.util.jaxb.ObjectFormatter
+    net.codesup.jaxb.xpath.Evaluator
-as an argument to the "-formatter" command line option of the jaxb-format-plugin, then annotate your XSD complexTypes with the "expression" binding customization, setting the "select" attribute to an XPath expression that evaluates to a string value.
+in an "evaluator" element of a jaxb-format-plugin configuration, then annotate your XSD complexTypes with the "expression" binding customization, setting the "select" attribute to an XPath expression, and it will generate an additional method in your generated class that returns the result of the XPath expression evaluation on the current object.